|Position:||Def. Coordinator / Linebackers|

 |College:||Graduated from Kansas State in 1993|

-In his 18 years as a full-time assistant coach, his teams have 18 winning seasons, have been to 18 bowl games, and won at least 10 games 14 times.
+•In his 20 years as a full-time assistant coach, his teams have 20 winning seasons, have been to 20 bowl games and have won 10+ games 15 times.

-His 2013 defense, which was 24th in the nation in scoring defense and 25th in total defense, led the nation in tackles for loss (122).
-He also coached All-ACC linebackers Stephone Anthony and Spencer Shuey.
+•His 2013 defense, which was 24th in the nation in scoring defense and 25th in total defense, led the nation in tackles for loss (122).
+He also coached All-ACC linebackers Spencer Shuey and Anthony.

-As a player at Kansas State, he was Honorable Mention All-Big Eight in 1992 with 124 tackles.
-He was also an All-American at Garden City (KS) Community College who recorded 276 career tackles.
+•As a player at Kansas State, he was Honorable Mention All-Big Eight in 1992 with 124 tackles.
+He was also an All-American at Garden City (Kan.)
+Community College who recorded 276 career tackles.

 *Courtesy Clemson Media Guide